stormid/components/packages/cookie-banner/README.md

 # Cookie banner

-Cookie banner that can categorise cookies and conditionally invoke cookie-reliant functionality based on user-consent.
+GDPR compliant cookie banner that can categorise cookies and conditionally invoke cookie reliant functionality based on user consent.

 ## Usage
 Cookie management works by categorising cookies and the functions that initialise them, encapsulating them in a configuration object.

-Cookies category names can be any valid String.
+Cookies category names ('types') can be any valid String.

 JS
 ```